Avinashwadile/Django-CRUD-Application/README.md

 D - Delete

 steps to start the project
-1. go to file location & open the command prompt and use these commands actvating django application myvenv/Scripts/activate
+1. go to file location & open the command prompt and use these commandsto actvate django application myvenv/Scripts/activate

-2. install Django
+2. install Django use
    pip install Django

 3. Run Server